PublicSoftTools

 Daylight Saving Time — What Changes and When

-Daylight Saving Time (DST) shifts the clock forward by one hour during summer months, effectively moving an hour of daylight from the morning to the evening.
-This means New York is UTC-5 (EST) in winter but UTC-4 (EDT) from mid-March to early November.
+Daylight Saving Time (DST) shifts the clock forward by one hour during summer months, effectively moving an hour of daylight from morning to evening.
+New York is UTC-5 (EST) in winter but UTC-4 (EDT) from mid-March to early November.

 The critical complication for international scheduling is that different regions change their clocks on different dates:

-During the two-week gap between US and EU clock changes, the standard UTC offset difference between New York and London is temporarily one hour different from normal.
-This is a frequent source of missed calls.
+During the two-week gap between US and EU clock changes, the UTC offset difference between New York and London is temporarily one hour different from normal — a frequent source of missed calls.
 The converter handles all of this automatically using the IANA time zone database built into your browser.

 GMT vs UTC — What Is the Difference?

 GMT (Greenwich Mean Time) and UTC are both at offset zero and are used interchangeably in everyday contexts.
-The technical distinction is that UTC is maintained by atomic clocks coordinated by the Bureau International des Poids et Mesures (BIPM), while GMT is historically defined by mean solar time at the Greenwich meridian in London.
+The technical distinction:

 Advanced Tips for Global Scheduling